 Black widow spiders, or Latrodectus, are a group of arachnid spiders.
 Australia, Africa, and South America all have Latrodectus spiders.
 Black widows live in urban areas, woodlands, deserts, and grasslands in the United States.
 They are most notable for their striking appearance and alleged propensity to eat their own kind.
 Have you ever wondered if this is true?
 How dangerous is the black widow really and could a bite from one be poisonous?
+Are black widows deadly?
 Find out here!

 Are Black Widows Dangerous?

 The black widow spider is a shy and non-aggressive species of spider, not considered dangerous unless provoked.
 However, if they feel threatened, black widow spiders will bite, but they won’t go out of their way to attack you.
 They will only bite in self-defense or in response to a perceived threat from another animal.

 Spiders such as black widows prefer to hide out in dark places, such as stacks of rocks or leaves.
 To avoid getting bitten by a black widow spider, don’t move or disturb these mounds without gloves.
 People who are moving things out of dark basements and garages should also wear gloves.
 These places may be home to black widow spiders.

 Although black widow poison is fifteen times stronger than rattlesnake venom, its bite rarely kills humans.
 Because spiders have less venom than snakes, their bites are only dangerous to the incredibly young and the old.

 Black widows use their venom to subdue and consume prey.
 Toxin alpha-larotoxin, found in widow venom, induces unfavorable effects in its victims.
 Although the black widow’s bite is small, this venom overwhelms nerve cells, producing swelling and extreme agony.

 Only adult females can bite people.
 Males and juveniles either don’t bite humans or their mouthparts are too small or weak to do so.